Raspberry fruitworms, also known as raspberry beetles (or raspberry fruit worms), are members of a small family of beetles known as the Butyridae.

 In the US, the scientific name of the fruitworms has changed over time.
 Originally, there was Butyrus rubi on the East Coast and B. bakeri on the West Coast.

-However, both species have now been merged into one – B. unicolor.
+However, both species as they were originally classified have now been merged into one – B. unicolor.

 Its range extends from California and Arizona up through Canada to the Arctic.